AdobeDocs/advertising.en/help/dsp/admin/user-resend-invite.md

 ---
 # Resend a Pending User Invitation

 Administrator users can resend an invitation to a user with a pending invitation for the organization account.
+The invitation link expires in 24 hours.

 1. Do either of the following: